Kiggans gives GOP 1 of 3 House wins it sought in Virginia

 Wexton, a former prosecutor and state legislator, was favored in her reelection bid.
 Wexton has won more than 56% of the vote in her last two elections.
 But Republicans had high hopes for Cao, a retired Navy captain and Vietnamese immigrant, in a district with high percentages of Asian Americans and military families.

-None of the Spanberger voters interviewed Friday at an early voting site in Dumfries said they felt unfamiliar with Spanberger, despite having her district redrawn.
-To the contrary, they said they had been inundated with information from both candidates.
+Loudoun County is the heart of the 10th District where Wexton and Cao squared off, and has been ground zero in a national debate over how schools address issues like sexuality and transgender rights.
+Cao sought to tap into anger from conservatives who argue that parents' role in teaching values to their children is being supplanted.

+Wexton addressed the issue in her victory speech, saying “those trying to turn parents against kids and their teachers and using students as political pawns are getting in the way of our children getting on the path to success.”

-In Virginia's coastal 2nd Congressional District, Jim Ross said he voted Republican because of the economy, specifically rising inflation and the wavering stock market.
+In the Kiggans-Luria race, Jim Ross said he voted Republican because of the economy, specifically rising inflation and the wavering stock market.

 “If I had known it would be like this, I would have bought an electric car and took all my money out of my retirement,” said Ross, 61, a retired electrician in Virginia Beach.